HL7/US-Core/input/intro-notes/StructureDefinition-us-core-organization-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-Organization profile:
+The following are example usage scenarios for the this profile:

 -   Query by organization name or NPI